Medical FAQ Back to Top ↑

 Patients are encouraged to come in for phototherapy 2-3 times per week.
 In all cases, the patient always starts with a sufficiently low treatment time to ensure they will not get a skin burn, in the order of just seconds long.
 Then, if treatments are taken on a regular basis per the treatment schedule, treatment times are gradually increased possibly up to several minutes long where, at most, the skin exhibits the onset of a very mild burn.
 The results of each treatment is used to determine the treatment time for the next treatment, and the patient continues treatments on this basis until the skin condition improves, which can take 40 or more treatments over several months or more.
 Then, to maintain the skin, treatment times and frequency are usually reduced as the patient finds a balance between minimizing ultraviolet light exposure and the condition of their skin.

 Our phototherapy is covered by OHIP (no charge) and is available on a first come first serve basis.
 We have one phototherapy room with both a full body unit and a hand-foot unit, and since the treatments for each patient usually last just a couple minutes long, we are able to move patients through relatively quickly.
-It may be best to try to avoid coming during our peak times and come when we are less busy; This would be from 3-6pm as well as Tuesdays and Thursdays.
+It may be best to try to avoid coming during our peak times and come when we are less busy – check with our front desk to find out the quieter clinic times.

 This is of course an individual matter, but typically improvement is evident after only a few weeks.
 More advanced clearing requires 2-3 months.
 Long term low-dose maintenance can go on for many years as determined by the supervising physician.

-If you have a question which is not listed below, please contact us with your questions or concerns.
+If you have a question which is not listed, please contact us with your questions or concerns.